Judas Priest: Sad Wings of Destiny (1975–1977)

-Major label debut (1977–1979)
+Sin After Sin, Stained Class and Killing Machine (1977–1979)

-Judas Priest recorded their major-label debut, Sin After Sin, in January 1977 at The Who's Ramport Studios, with Deep Purple bassist Roger Glover as producer.
-Moore left again during the sessions and was replaced with session drummer Simon Phillips.
+Judas Priest recorded their major-label debut, Sin After Sin, in January 1977 at the Who's Ramport Studios, with Deep Purple bassist Roger Glover as producer.
+Moore left again during the album's sessions and was replaced by session drummer Simon Phillips.
 The album features significant developments in heavy metal technique, in particular its use of double-kick drumming on tracks such as "Dissident Aggressor", and includes a pop-metal cover of "Diamonds & Rust" by folk singer Joan Baez.

 Sin After Sin appeared in April 1977.
-It was the first Priest record under a major label, CBS, and the first of eleven consecutive albums to be certified Gold or higher by the RIAA.
+It was the first Priest record under a major label, CBS, and the first of eleven consecutive albums to be certified Gold or Platinum by the Recording Industry Association of America (RIAA).
 Phillips declined to become a permanent member of Judas Priest, so the band hired Les Binks on Glover's recommendation.
-Together, they recorded 1978's Stained Class, produced by Dennis MacKay, and Killing Machine (released in America as Hell Bent for Leather).
-Binks, credited with co-writing "Beyond the Realms of Death", now regarded as one of the band's classics, was an accomplished and technically skilled drummer and his addition added a dexterous edge to the band's sound.
+Together, they recorded Stained Class, produced by Dennis MacKay, and Killing Machine (released in North America as Hell Bent for Leather), both released in 1978.
+Binks was credited with co-writing "Beyond the Realms of Death".
 Binks also played on Unleashed in the East (1979), which was recorded live in Japan during the Killing Machine tour.
-While the first three Judas Priest albums had considerable traces of Black Sabbath, Led Zeppelin, and Deep Purple in them, as well as ballads, Stained Class did not contain any ballads aside from "Beyond the Realms of Death".
 Killing Machine was the first nod to a more commercial sound, with simpler songs that brought back some blues influences.
 At about the same time, the band members adopted their now-famous "leather-and-studs" image.